SFTtech/openage/doc/reverse_engineering/damage.md

 All units (except trees, gregarious animals, hunting wolves and some units from beta versions) have a default value of **1000** for each armor class that they don't have.

+## Damage by Projectiles

+The damage of a shot in AoE2 is most likely calculated after it has hit the target.
+This leads to weird behaviour when units die including:

+* Losing enviromental bonusses such as uphill or cliff bonus damage (+25 %)
+* Dealing no damage, e.g. trebuchets
+* Dealing only 1 damage, e.g. if japanese trebuchets are packed before they hit their target

+It also has other consequences: Technologies will affect projectlies that were in the air when research finished.